hazelgrove/error-localization-agda/README.md

     calculus.
     -   [action.agda](./hazelnut/action.agda) contains the definition of actions, iterated actions, the movements judgment, and the sort judgments.
-    -   [untyped/](./hazelnut/untyped) contains the untyped actions semantics.
+    -   [untyped/](./hazelnut/untyped) contains the untyped actions semantics and theorems.
         -   [zexp.agda](./hazelnut/untyped/zexp.agda) contains the syntax definitions for zippered types and expressions.
         -   [erasure.agda](./hazelnut/untyped/erasure.agda) contains judgmental and functional